“There’s no such thing as bad weather, just bad clothes.”

 Summer is one of the few times where you can get a pass for wearing bright colors and wild patterns, especially if you aren’t the type of guy that normally wears that stuff.

 For the most day-to-day versatility, I still recommend sticking to neutral colors like navy, white, khaki, olive.
-These color combinations mix easily with one another (really, you can pull clothes at random and they will match and work.)
+These color combinations mix easily with one another.

 THE UNLINED SUIT